firesim/firesim/docs/source/commands.rst

 options may be passed to invoke multiple jobs.
 Use ``--all`` to launch all jobs in the workload.
 If neither ``--job`` nor ``--all`` are provided, the root workload will be run.
-The root workload is the parent of all the jobs (i.e. the top level config in your JSON).
+The root workload is the parent of all the jobs (i.e. the top level config in your workload).
 This can be useful for debugging a multi-job workload.

 ``-s --spike``